elnazshadkami/assignment-2/README.md

 ## Methodology
 [![4-comma][images-fig4]](https://example.com)

 *Figure 4.
 I recreated the pattern from an image that was related to my concept.
 The main design was inside a square, based on the idea I had.
-The shapes look archaic, and the vertical,horizontal and diagonal axis are arranged to keep the pattern centered.*
+The shapes look archaic, and the vertical,horizontal and diagonal axis (If BB' is L α. x + y = L ; (x,y) → (L - y,L - x) ) are arranged to keep the pattern centered.*

 [![4-comma][images-fig5]](https://example.com)
 *Figure 5.
 Figure 4.6 was used as the base to design a new repeating module.
 It was reflected twice along the horizontal axis and twice along the vertical axis, resulting in an expanded and more detailed pattern.*

 [![4-comma][images-fig6]](https://example.com)

 *Figure 6.  used shape 4.8 to create a new module.
-The shapes were mirrored in diagonal, vertical, and horizontal directions.
+The shapes were mirrored in diagonal[ (y=x) is: (x,y)→(y,x)], vertical, and horizontal directions.
 Then, the final module was mirrored again on vertical and horizontal axes, and I added color to complete the design.*

 [![4-comma][images-fig7]](https://example.com)
 *Figure 7.I selected shape 4.9.
 A segment from the central star was chosen and rotated.
 Then, it was mirrored twice along the vertical axis and expanded.
 After that, I mirrored it twice along the horizontal axis, and once more vertically.
 Finally, I added color to complete the design.*